-Staff promote healthy lifestyle choices and encourage students to think about what they eat and keeping active.
-All lunches are provided for students with a dedicated team of support workers who work with students on meal preferences and dietary requirements.
+Staff promote healthy lifestyle choices and encourage students to think about what they eat and keep active.
+All lunches are provided for students with a dedicated team of support workers, who work with students on meal preferences and dietary requirements.

-Funding for day students at Derwen does not cover activities or support after 5pm Monday to Friday or at weekends.
-However, all day students are welcome to participate in extracurricular activities, including the Duke of Edinburgh's Awards and sports.
+Funding for day students at Derwen College does not cover activities or support after 5pm Monday to Friday or at weekends.
+However, all day students are welcome to participate in some extra-curricular activities, particularly the Duke of Edinburgh's Award and sports fixtures.

-If a day student would like to stay on to participate in any of the clubs, the cost to access these will include support costs for them whilst still in college and will include a supported tea.
+If a day student would like to stay on to participate in any of the clubs, the cost to access these will include support costs for them whilst still in College and will include a supported tea.
 All additional support costs will be assessed on an individual basis dependent on needs.